ibm-messaging/mq-cph/README.md

 ```
 On Microsoft Windows, you can use the included VC++ 2005 project.

 On Linux disributions, g++ is required.
-After running make, the cph executable will be built in the local directiory.
+After running make, the cph executable will be built in the local directory.
 You may need to copy it to a folder in your executable path to be able to run cph from another path.
+The properties files in the 'props' directory also need to accessible in the same directory as the cph executable, or as defined by the CPH_INSTALLDIR environment variable.

 Before running make, make sure the INCLUDE environment variable is configured with the path to the MQ include headers directory.
 On Windows this would be something like "C:\Program Files\IBM\WebSphere MQ\Tools\c\include", on Linux it would be something like "/opt/mqm/inc".